kpwhri/Sentinel-Anaphylaxis/README.md

 Please use the [issue tracker](https://github.com/kpwhri/Sentinel-Anaphylaxis/issues).

+## Disclaimer

+* This is not a Sentinel Initiative-supported project.

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

 * This work was funded as part of the [Sentinel Initiative](https://www.fda.gov/safety/fdas-sentinel-initiative).
+  * However, this is not a Sentinel Initiative-supported project.